 Nele Demeyere

-- Stroke Association Lord Leonard and Lady Estelle Wolfson Foundation Lecturer
+- Previously Stroke Association Lord Leonard and Lady Estelle Wolfson Foundation Lectureship

 My principal research interests lie in the field of Cognitive Neuropsychology with links to health research and rehabilitation.